 Case studies 20% Drop lowest

-Lessons learned report 5%

-Course Project 20%
+Course Project 25%

-Homework assignments (team & individual) 15%
+Assignments (team & individual) 15% Submission based (0=not submitted, 100=submitted)

 Quizzes 15% Drop lowest

 Final exam 5%

 360 Evaluations 10%

-Includes discussion

-Participation & attendance 10% forums
+Participation & Attendance 10%

 All assignments must be completed.
 Failure to turn in an assignment will result in a grade of zero.
 Late individual assignments, without prior permission, will have credit deducted - Any group Assignment submitted after the due date will not be graded and will receive zero credit.